linera-io/linera-protocol/CONTRIBUTING.md

 * If you plan to contribute a new feature, please discuss the feature in an issue beforehand to ensure that your contributions will be accepted.

-* If your send a bug report, please ensure that your description is clear and has sufficient instructions to be able to reproduce the issue.
+* If you send a bug report, please ensure that your description is clear and has sufficient instructions to be able to reproduce the issue.